networksetcetera/LODS/lab5.md

     # Obtain the management object for resources, using the credentials from the CLI login.
     resource_client = get_client_from_cli_profile(ResourceManagementClient)

-    # Constants we need in multiple places: the resource group name and the region
-    # in which we provision resources.
-You can change these values however you want.
     RESOURCE_GROUP_NAME = "PythonAzureExample-VM-rg"
     LOCATION = "centralus"